Polynzo/CISO-Handbook/00-Executive Summary/01_CoverPage.md

 # CISO HANDBOOK

-### Building Enterprise Cybersecurity Strategy from the Ground Up
+### Architecting Modern Enterprise Cybersecurity from Vision to Execution

 ---